Bob Dole, longtime GOP Senator and presidential nominee, lies in state at US Capitol - 1330 & 95.5 WFIN

 “As divided as we are, the only way forward for democracy is unity, consensus,” Biden said.
 “We can find that unity again.”

-Senate Minority Leader Mitch McConnell offered words on Dole’s management in the Senate, having served twice as majority leader for Republicans, and got laughs when describing Dole’s “trademark wit.”
+Senate Minority Leader Mitch McConnell offered words on Dole’s management in the Senate, with Dole having served twice as majority leader for Republicans, and got laughs when describing Dole’s “trademark wit.”

 “‘If I’d known, he said, we were going to win control of the Senate, we’d run better candidates,'” McConnell recalled.
 “I swear, Bob could have made it as a stand-up comic.
 But in that maiden speech, Bob was earnest.
 He was already championing a signature cause, helping Americans with disabilities,” McConnell said, garnering a nod from Vice President Kamala Harris, who sat in the socially-distanced audience.